EvandroPetrus/Standard-API/README.md

 - **Entity Framework Core**
 - **SQL Server** (or any other RDBMS of choice)
 - **Redis** (optional, for caching)
+- **ELK stack / Elastic Stack** (ElasticSearch, Logstash and Kibana, for logging and better debugging)

 ## Architecture Overview